melghazali/GettingAndCleaningData/CodeBook.md

 Step 2: Extracts only the measurements on the mean and standard deviation for each measurement per subject & activity

 Step 3: Use descriptive activity names to name the activities in the data set.
-First, joint the data with the activity labels and delete the last column created by join operation
+First, join the data with the activity labels and delete the last column created by join operation

 Step 4: Appropriately labels the data set with descriptive variable names using the following transformation: